Climate and Average Weather Year Round in Camden Maine, United States

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Camden changes throughout the year.

 Rain alone is the most common for 11 months, from February 9 to January 7.
-The highest chance of a day with rain alone is 32% on June 14.
+The month with the most days of rain alone in Camden is June, with an average of 9.1 days.

 Snow alone is the most common for 1.1 months, from January 7 to February 9.
-The highest chance of a day with snow alone is 11% on January 29.
+The month with the most days of snow alone in Camden is January, with an average of 3.1 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Camden experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Camden.
-The most rain falls during the 31 days centered around November 4, with an average total accumulation of 4.3 inches.
+The month with the most rain in Camden is November, with an average rainfall of 4.2 inches.

-The least rain falls around January 29, with an average total accumulation of 1.7 inches.
+The month with the least rain in Camden is January, with an average rainfall of 1.8 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Camden experiences significant seasonal variation in monthly liquid-equivalent snowfall.
+Camden experiences extreme seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 5.9 months, from October 27 to April 24, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 19, with an average total liquid-equivalent accumulation of 1.3 inches.
+The snowy period of the year lasts for 5.9 months, from October 27 to April 24, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Camden is January, with an average snowfall of 13.5 inches.

 Camden experiences some seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 2.6 months, from June 23 to September 11, during which time the comfort level is muggy, oppressive, or miserable at least 3% of the time.
-The muggiest day of the year is August 2, with muggy conditions 13% of the time.
+The month with the most muggy days in Camden is July, with 3.3 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable